 Victoria residents have a tendency to underestimate their own community.

-Victorians with entrepreneurial ambitions often feel like they needed to move somewhere else to make their dreams a reality.
+Victorians with entrepreneurial ambitions often feel like they need to move somewhere else to make their dreams a reality.
 I grew up here myself, but I moved away because there was no clear pathway for me.
 Now, as a community lead with Innovation Collective, I’ve returned to Victoria with a goal of helping give residents the tools they need to succeed.

 Our goal is to activate the potential in this community by bringing people together for mentorship, partnership and learning opportunities.
 Oftentimes there’s a misconception that everyone in Victoria knows each other, but when we host events, we get to see people interact who’ve lived here their whole lives and never met—and bringing these people together to share feedback goes a long way toward helping residents make their big ideas happen.